 What Happens if you Test Positive?

-If you test positive for COVID-19, you'll likely need to self-isolate for five days.
+If you test positive for COVID-19, you need to self-isolate for five days.
 This means staying home and away from other people.
 You should also:

 - Stay in a separate room from other people in your house